Mizuno Wave Rider 22

 - With the perfect combination of a soft material in the heel area and new flex grooves, the Mizuno Wave Rider 22 offers a softer ground impact.
 Because of this, an agreeable heel-to-toe transition is encouraged.

 Featured in the outsole of the Mizuno Wave Rider 22 is the X10.
 This material can be found in the heel area of the shoe.
 It is made up of durable carbon rubber that aims to provide enhanced grip on different paved surfaces.
+It has also been used in some Mizuno road running shoes like the Wave Inspire.

 Flex Controllers are strategically-placed in the high flex areas of the outsole.
 The primary purpose of this technology to act as miniature wave plates.
 These wave plates are essential for increasing flexibility and reducing weight.